Summer Solstice & 108 Sun Salutations – The Significance

 - 108 is the Chinese number representing “man”.

 Why do we practice the Sun Salutation Sequence?

 The Sun Salutation sequence is designed to create “tapas” or inner heat that cleanses the body.
 And the “mandala” or circular pattern of the poses brings us into a state of focused moving meditation.
 The inner heat and focused moving meditation enables us to peel away unnecessary layers of thought, emotions or physical baggage.
 As we let go of these layers, we allow our full potential and highest ideals to emerge.

 In Sun Salutations, your breath is your guide that links one pose to the next.
 Breath takes you in and out of each pose.
 When we practice Surya Namaskar with focus on breath, we are able to use our exhale to let go, releasing those things that no longer serve us; and then inhale new ways of being that will nurture us.

 Our I-Yoga Sun Salutation Challenge

 I would like to invite you to find your own sacred space within your own home and body.
-Over the next 5 Sundays – 28 June, 5, 12, 19 & 26 July – please join IYogaa for a 108 Sun Salutation Personal Challenge.
+Join us for a 108 Sun Salutation Personal Challenge.
+We do live online practices that you may join from the comfort of your own home.
 You may initially only do a few rounds of this sequence – 6, 12, 18 or maybe you will do all 108.
-All we ask is that you try over the next 5 Sundays to develop your practice.
+All we ask is that you try to practice Sun Salutations every morning on you own and join our Sun Salutation Sundays whenever you can.
 This is your time, for you, to honour your own experiences.
 For you to ignite your own light.